mmistakes/minimal-mistakes/_pages/03_diy.md

  - [18650 Battery Holder](https://www.amazon.com/DIANN-10pcs-Battery-Holder-Single/dp/B0BJV7SK5D/)(pk of 10): $6
 **Total: $71**
 <img src="/media/handhelds_open.jpg" width="67%"><img src="/media/handheld_solo.jpg" width="67%">

-I was fortunately able to source a number of components, not the WizBlock, from eBay sellers at a substantial discount.
-I think my unit-cost was ~$50, but wanted to represent a worst-case number here.
+I was able to source a number of components from eBay sellers at a substantial discount.
+My unit-cost was ~$50, but wanted to represent a worst-case number here.